CivAIgentics/Jett/CONTINUOUS_VOICE_RECOGNITION.md

 1. Voice recognition is ON
 2. You say "open permits" → New tab opens
 3. You browse the permits page in the new tab
-4. You switch back to Jacky's tab
+4. You switch back to Jett's tab
 5. Voice recognition is STILL ON
 6. Say "open water account" → Instantly opens!
 ```